0x53A/ramblings/AkkaInFSharp.md

 4) MessageQueue, for example RabbitMq
 5) Actor, Akka.net

-So why choose Akka.net and not
+So why choose Akka.net and not ...

 1) WCF

 We already use WCF to provide Webservices that external systems can call.
-So we had some knowledge about it
+So we had some knowledge about it.

-WCF for internal communication aint that bad.
+WCF for internal communication aint actually that bad.
 You define your Service Contracts (interfaces), your Data Contracts (POCOs) and WCF handles the serialization / autogenerates the proxies.

 But WCF is _really_ complex.
 You need to configure it with an arcane syntax (Bindings?) in xml in your app.config.
 If something goes wrong, good luck.

 Also, the future of WCF does not seem that clear.
-Microsoft seems to focus on REST.
+Microsoft focuses on REST; they still provide a client library for UWP, but I haven't heard any news about WCF Servers.

 2) REST